developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

 Once done with the configuration, deploy Dremio to Kubernetes via the OCI Repo.
 See how in [Deploying Dremio to Kubernetes](/current/deploy-dremio/deploy-on-kubernetes).

-### Manual Modifications to Deployment Files[​](#manual-modifications-to-deployment-files "Direct link to Manual Modifications to Deployment Files")
+### Manual Modifications to Deployment Files

 important

 For modifications in these files to take effect, you need to install Dremio using a local version of the Helm charts.
 Thus, the `helm install` command must reference a local folder, not the OCI repo like Quay.
 For more information and sample commands, see [Helm install](https://helm.sh/docs/helm/helm_install/).

 After completing the `helm pull`, you can edit the charts directly.
-This may be necessary to add deployment-specific modifications not catered for in the [Additional Configuration](#additional-configuration) section.
+This may be necessary to add deployment-specific modifications not catered for in the Additional Configuration section.
 These would typically require modifications to files in the `/config` directory.
 Any customizations to your Dremio environment are propagated to all the pods when installing or upgrading the deployment.

 Was this page helpful?